mkb2091/blockconvert/README.md

 ## The Process

-1. Download file

-2. Extract domains into whitelist and blacklist
+1. Download expired blocklist data and extract domains and IP addresses into whitelist and blacklist

+2. Combine all the blacklists and the whitelists

+3. Filter out all the IPv4 addresses from each list and use passive dns lookup APIs to find domains which resolve to those IP addresses

-3. Use passive dns and reverse dns on all of the ip addresses in the whitelist and blacklist
+4. Store all the IP addresses that were in the blacklist in a seperate list

-4. For any domains which have "\*" in tld field replace it with every tld in downloaded list
+5. For each domain that has "\*" for its TLD (e.g. "tracker.\*"), replace the "\*" with every TLD in the TLD file

+5. Remove all the domains in the whitelist from the blacklist

-5. For each domain which starts with "www" or "m" add a copy of that domain without the subdomain
+6. For each domain in each list that starts with either "m." or "www.", add a version of the domain without the subdomain

-6. For each domain with "\*" as subdomain replace it with every subdomain in top 1000 subdomains file, and add a copy without any subdomain
+7. For each domain in the whitelist, if there isn't a version of the domain starting with a "www.", then add one

+8. For each domain in the blacklist that starts with a "\*.", remove the start

-7. For every domain in the whitelist, remove it from the blacklist
+9. For each domain in the blacklist that is in the whitelist, or is a subdomain of a domain in the whitelist starting with a "\*.", remove that domain from the blacklist

-8. For all remaining domains in blacklist, use dns to check if the domain is still registered, remove those that are not
+10. For all the domains left, check that they have a valid DNS record, and remove the ones that do not

-9. Remove all invalid domains

 Sources: [Sources](https://github.com/mkb2091/blockconvert/blob/master/sources.md)